 2. Start Saying YES

 It’ll either be a good time or a good story, but either way it’s one of the secrets of how to travel alone.
 Say yes to the coffee.
 Say yes to the hike.
 Say yes to leaping so far outside your comfort zone, that you’d feel like a foreigner if you ever went back.
 Say yes to adventure.
 The advantage of not being with a group is that you’re more likely to say “yes” to whatever serendipitous encounter that comes your way.

-Learn How To Meet People While Traveling Solo
+3. Learn How To Meet People While Travelling Solo

-One of the best things about traveling alone, is that you have “HI, COME TALK TO ME” written all over your forehead.
+One of the best things about travelling alone, is that you have “HI, COME TALK TO ME” written all over your forehead.
 There’s no wall of defense in the form of friends who might block you from having an incredible and engaging conversation with a local or fellow traveller.
 People are curious, and when you look foreign, they want to know your story.
 In turn, you learn theirs.